Richard-wv/stress_sighting_hypothesis/README.md

 - In terms of accessibility, I invited a friend with deuteranomaly (a form of red-green colour blindness) to review the dashboard colour theme.
 Their feedback informed adjustments to the palette, ensuring that all visuals remain clear and interpretable for colour-blind users.

+---

+>## Limitations
+- The global stress events dataset was manually curated and contains only 35 records, which limits statistical power.
+- Severity scores are subjective and based on qualitative judgement, not quantitative metrics.
+- The UFO sightings dataset may contain cultural and reporting biases, as NUFORC reports are voluntary submissions.
+- Geographic analysis was not performed due to limited availability of consistent location data across both datasets.
+- Media influence was assessed qualitatively via visual inspection rather than formal causal modelling.

+Future work could address these limitations by expanding datasets, applying automated sentiment analysis to historical media coverage, and incorporating geospatial analysis.

+---

 >## Development Roadmap